-9. Mix very well until the sugar is dissolved and the arrowroot flour has mixed evenly.
+9. Whisk and mix very well until the sugar is dissolved and the arrowroot flour has mixed evenly.
 Check the taste of filling and add more sugar if required.

 11. Mix again.

-12. Pour the eggless pumpkin pie filling in the prepared pie pan.
+12. Pour the eggless pumpkin pie filling in the prepared pie pan or pie dish.
 Tap the pan on the bottom so that air bubbles are released prior to baking.

-13. Bake for 50 minutes to 1 hour at 190 degrees Celsius (375 Fahrenheit).
+13. Bake for 50 minutes to 1 hour at 190 degrees Celsius (375 degrees Fahrenheit) oven temperature.
 Pie will rise while baking.
 Once cooked, the top will settle down.

 14. Check the center of the pie with a skewer or butter knife and it should come out clean.

-16. While serving you can dust with 1 tablespoon icing sugar (a.k.a.powdered sugar or confectioner’s sugar), or serve with a dollop of lightly sweetened whipped cream.
+16. While serving you can dust with 1 tablespoon icing sugar (a.k.a.powdered sugar or confectioner’s sugar), or serve with a dollop of lightly sweetened whipped cream or Vanilla Ice Cream.